andrew-t97/claude/implementation_instructions.md

 # Instructions
 1. Explore and read through the code base paying close attention to <areas to pay close attention to>.
 Use sub-agents to investigate any questions you have or any areas of the code base you'd like to learn more about.
-2. Think about would would need to be changed in order to acomplish the todoist page navigation described in the task above.
+2. Think about would would need to be changed in order to acomplish the task outlined above.
 Use sub-agents to review your design.
 Do not write any code at this stage.
 3. Present your design to me and wait for me to explicitly approve it.
 4. Follow a test-driven development approach to implement your design.
    1. Implement the tests for your design